fernando-mc/python3-workshop/README.md

 ### [Part 6](part6.md)

-- APIs Explained
+- Web APIs explained
-- Project Time!
+- Project time!

+### Now What?

+- What to do after this tutorial